kyflores/lumine/README.md

 ### YOLO
 Retraining YOLO is quite easy thanks to how complete the Ultralytics solution is.
 Start by exporting to the YOLO 1.1 format in CVAT.
 TODO

-### NanoDet
-Start by exporting to the COCO format in CVAT.
-TODO

 ### Autolabeling